FrancisRussell/simple-path-match/README.md

 This is a utility library for another project.
 It is factored out into a separate repository since this makes it easier to run tests.

-Implements the ability to match patterns against paths by compiling the pattern to a regular expression:
+Implements the ability to match patterns against paths:
-- Patterns are limited to glob expression syntax but with only `*` and `?` being supported.
+- Patterns are limited to glob expression syntax but with only `*` being supported.
 - `*` cannot match path separators.
+- Multiple `*`s cannot appear in a single component.
-- Paths can only be UTF-8 strings - neither slices of bytes nor `OsStr` is supported.
+- Paths can only be UTF-8 strings - neither slices of bytes nor `OsStr`s are supported.
 - Paths can be tested to see if they are a prefix of a potentially matching path - this enables one to prune traversal of a directory structure when searching for matches.
 - There is no direct support for matching against `std::path`.
-- There is no ability to use a pattern to iterate the filesystem - it's an matcher against glob patterns, not a glob evaluator.
+- There is no ability to use a pattern to iterate the filesystem - it's a matcher against glob patterns, not a glob evaluator.
 - The separator of the paths to be matched against is specified at run-time.
 - No `..` instances may appear in the pattern - the library is only intended for evaluating relative paths below a root path.
-- No `..` instances should appear in the paths being matched either, but this is not checked for.
-- The paths being matched must be normalized - no `.` instances may appear in the path if it could be expressed without them.
+- The paths being matched must be normalized - they must use only the specified separator and no `.` instances may appear in the path if it could be expressed without them.

 Why would someone want a library with so many restrictions?